abdukarimovhm/ros-automation-smart-mobility/README.md

 ## Acknowledgments

-- Built on ROS 2 Foxy and Nav2 stack
+- Built on ROS 2 Humble and Nav2 stack
 - Uses YOLOv8 from Ultralytics
 - Designed for ROBOTIS TurtleBot3 platform